cpressler/simpleMobileTest/README.md

 3. mvn clean test -Dplatform=ios
 4. mvn clean test -Dplatform=android

+FIX_ME
+Need to have the following running before running tests
+1. Appium Server started
+2. Android emulator started in background
+3. Ios Simulator started in background

 #### Example python tests
 There are also a couple of python tests in this project as as reference also